-- 3.40.
-The operating organization has the responsibility for overseeing the implementation of the criticality safety measures and for implementing an appropriate quality management programme.
-The relevant authorities and responsibilities are required to be documented in the management system (see paras.
-2.22 and 2.23). - 3.41.
+3.40.
+The operating organization has responsibility for overseeing the implementation of the criticality safety measures and for implementing an appropriate quality management programme.
+The relevant authorities and responsibilities are required to be documented in the management system (see paras 2.22 and 2.23).

+3.41.
 The operating organization may delegate authority for the implementation of specific criticality safety measures to supervisors.
 The authority that is permitted to be delegated to a supervisor should be specified and documented in the management system.
-The primary responsibility for safety remains with the operating organization: see Requirement 2 of SSR-4 [2]. - 3.42.
-Authority for the implementation of the quality management programme should be assigned to persons who are independent of the operating personnel. - 3.43.
-Requirement 12 of GSR Part 2 [5] states that "[i]ndividuals in the organization, from senior managers downwards, shall foster a strong safety culture."
+The prime responsibility for safety remains with the operating organization (see Requirement 2 of SSR-4 [2]).

+3.42.
+Authority for the implementation of the quality management programme should be assigned to persons who are independent of the operating personnel.

+3.43.
+Requirement 12 of GSR Part 2 [5] states that "Individuals in the organization, from senior managers downwards, shall foster a strong safety culture."
 This should ensure that all personnel understand the importance of ensuring subcriticality and the necessity of adequately implementing the criticality safety measures.
-For this purpose, the operating organization should provide the following: - (a) Criticality safety staff who are independent of operating personnel, and who report (along with other safety experts) to a manager with responsibility for safety at the highest level of the organization; - (b) The organizational means for ensuring that the criticality safety staff provide managers, supervisors
+For this purpose, the operating organization should provide the following:

+(a) Criticality safety staff who are independent of operating personnel and who report (along with other safety experts) to a manager with responsibility for safety at the highest level of the organization;